 Additional reading and links

-- Kevin L. Barney, “Reflections on the Documentary Hypothesis,” Dialogue: A Journal of Mormon Thought 33, no. 1 (Spring 2000): 57–99.
+Kevin L. Barney, “Reflections on the Documentary Hypothesis,” Dialogue: A Journal of Mormon Thought 33, no. 1 (Spring 2000): 57–99.
 The Documentary Hypothesis is the leading academic theory about how the first five books of the Old Testament were created.
-In this article Barney, an LDS scholar, explores the Latter-day Saint reaction to, and the doctrinal implications of, the Hypothesis.
+In this article Barney, a Latter-day Saint scholar, explores the Latter-day Saint reaction to, and the doctrinal implications of, the Hypothesis.

 Biblical scholars Pete Enns, Jared Byas, and Jeffrey Stackert discuss “Who Wrote the Pentateuch?” in the 7 May 2018 episode of The Bible for Normal People podcast (54:02).

 Philip L. Barlow, “Why the King James Version?: From the Common to the Official Bible of Mormonism,” Dialogue: A Journal of Mormon Thought 22, no. 2 (Summer 1989): 19–42.
 Barlow examines how and why the ᴋᴊᴠ became the official Bible of the Church.
 (This article later became a chapter in Barlow’s excellent book, Mormons and the Bible: The Place of the Latter-day Saints in American Religion, which is available from Amazon.com.)

 Doctrine and Covenants lesson 15 goes into greater depth on the history and meaning of the Joseph Smith Translation of the Bible.